rhamenator/ai-scraping-defense/README.md

 `markov-train-rs` contains a high-performance implementation of the corpus loader.
 It exposes a `train_from_corpus_rs` function callable from Python via PyO3.
+The repository is pinned to **Rust 1.78.0** via `rust-toolchain.toml`.
+Ensure that toolchain is installed before building the Rust crates.

 Build the extension with Cargo: